vmware/terraform-provider-vmc/website/docs/r/cluster.html.markdown

 When the EDRS policy type is disabled i.e: enable_edrs is set to false for 'performance', 'cost' or 'rapid-scaleup' policy type, the EDRS policy type changes to the default storage-scaleup.

+NOTE: The EDRS policy properties can be modified only after a Cluster has been created first.

 ## Example

 ```hcl